nuxt-community/pwa-module/docs/content/en/workbox.md

 (Boolean) Automatically register `/sw.js` on page load.
 Enabled by default.

-### `dev`
+### `enabled`

-(Boolean) Enable workbox in dev mode of nuxt.
-(Disabled by default - Not recommended)
+(Boolean) Enable workbox module.
+Workbox is **only enabled for production mode by default**.

-**IMPORTANT NOTE:** Remember to clean application data and unregister service workers in your browser or you will experience infinity loop!
+**IMPORTANT NOTES:**

-It is recommended to test workbox using `nuxt build`/`nuxt start`.
-You can enable debug mode using `workbox.config.debug`.
+- It is recommended to test workbox using `nuxt build`/`nuxt start`.
+You can enable debug mode using `workbox.config.debug` for production to debug.
+- When setting `enabled` to `true`, remember to clean application data and unregister service workers in your browser when changing mode between dev or prod to avoid issues.
+- When `enabled` is set to `false` (default for `nuxt dev`) workbox module registers a self-destroying worker and cleans `window.caches`.
+To completely disable module you can set `pwa.workbox: false` in `nuxt.config`.

 <!-- Config -->